List of Abbott Elementary characters: Amber

 Amber is the parent of a student at Abbott.
-In the first season, Amber brings her son Joel into Gregory's class late, unknowingly preventing him from exceeding the amount of learning he should accomplish.
+In the first season, Amber brings her son Joel into Gregory's class late, unknowingly preventing him from accomplishing the proper amount of learning.
 Her son is moved to Janine's class in the second season, where she attempts to ask Gregory out by giving him her phone number through Janine.
 She and Gregory begin dating afterwards, much to Janine's jealousy.
 However their relationship ends towards the end of the season, after both realize they are polar opposites.